-To be named a top hospital by Leapfrog, hospitals have to meet six criteria (which vary slightly based on the category type).
-They must:
+To be named a top hospital by Leapfrog, hospitals must meet six criteria (which vary slightly based on the category type).

-- Have a Value-Based Purchasing Score ranked within the top 10% of their category - As part of Leapfrog's Value-Based Purchasing Program, each hospital is provided a Value Score.
-The score is a composite of the hospital's individual measure scores on the six domains.
-Each of domains is converted to a 0-100 scale where 0 denotes poor performance and 100 denotes excellent performance.
-The data for the VBP score comes from Leapfrog's Annual Hospital Survey. - Fully meet or achieve substantial progress on Computerized Physician Order Entry (CPOE) - Leapfrog believes that CPOE systems are vital to reducing the number of serious medication errors that occur at hospitals, specifically adverse drug events.
-To fully meet Leapfrog's standard for CPOE, physicians must enter at least 85% of their orders through a CPOE system and demonstrate that their inpatient system can alert physicians to at least 60% of all common, serious prescribing errors (thorough a online, timed evaluation).
-If the hospital doesn't fully meet this standard, they must show substantial progress in working towards it. - Fully meet the standard for ICU physician staffing - Leapfrog notes that mortality rates are significantly lower when ICUs are managed exclusively by board-certified intensivists.
-Therefore, to fulfill their ICU staffing standard, hospital's adult/pediatric ICUs must be managed or co-managed by intensivists who: - Are present during daytime hours and exclusively provide clinical care; or are available via telemedicine 24/7; and; - When not present on site or via telemedicine, return pages at least 95% of the time within five minutes or arrange for a certified physician or physician extender to reach ICU patients within five minutes when they are not present on site or via telemedicine.
+- Must fully meet or achieve substantial progress on Computerized Physician Order Entry (CPOE)

+Leapfrog believes that CPOE systems are vital to reducing the number of serious medication errors that occur at hospitals, specifically adverse drug events.
+To fully meet Leapfrog's standard for CPOE, physicians must enter at least 75% of their orders through a CPOE system and demonstrate that their inpatient system can alert physicians to at least 60% of all common, serious prescribing errors (thorough an online, timed evaluation).
+If the hospital doesn't fully meet this standard, they must show substantial progress in working towards it. - 2.
+Must fully meet the standard for ICU physician staffing

+Leapfrog notes that mortality rates are significantly lower when ICUs are managed exclusively by board-certified intensivists.
+Therefore, to fulfill their ICU staffing standard, hospital's adult/pediatric ICUs must be managed or co-managed by intensivists who:

+- Are present during daytime hours and exclusively provide clinical care; or are available via telemedicine 24/7; and; - When not present on site or via telemedicine, return pages at least 95% of the time within five minutes or arrange for a certified physician or physician extender to reach ICU patients within five minutes when they are not present on site or via telemedicine.